devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 The control flow is simple: User selects a color. iPhone application sends a command to the [DeviceHive] server.
-[Raspberry Pi] grabs that command from the [DeviceHive] server and sends it to the LedQube device.
+[Raspberry Pi] grabs that command from the [DeviceHive] server and sends it to the LedCube device.

-LedQube device
+LedCube device
 --------------

-The LedQube device is a [Rainbow Cube] and a [Rainbowduino] flashed with LedQube example firmware.
-The LedQube device is connected to the [Raspberry Pi] via a serial port cable.
-If we use USB cable, the LedQube device will be available as `/dev/ttyUSB0`.
+The LedCube device is a [Rainbow Cube] and a [Rainbowduino] flashed with LedCube example firmware.
+The LedCube device is connected to the [Raspberry Pi] via a serial port cable.
+If we use USB cable, the LedCube device will be available as `/dev/ttyUSB0`.
 Also it's possible to make the same connection wireless using pair of XBee modules.

-LedQube example uses [binary protocol](http://www.devicehive.com/binary) to communicate with the [Raspebrry Pi] gateway.
+LedCube example uses [binary protocol](http://www.devicehive.com/binary) to communicate with the [Raspebrry Pi] gateway.
 We support the following commands:

 - "fill" to fill the whole Cube with one color (the same color for all LEDs)